This page will cover different types of drums and offer product reviews and free drum lessons for some of them.

-These types include all the drums you see in a standard set.
+This category includes all the drums you see in a standard set.
 They are made of different types of wood (maple, birch, poplar)or steel(snares) and come in various sizes.
 They include the bass, snare and tom drums.

-Bass Drums are the foundation of a beat.
+Bass drums are the foundation of a beat.
 It is the low sound that drives the beat and gives a song the feeling of a rhythm.

 Toms are mainly used as fills.
 They make great transitions for tempo changes or they can help round out a beat and make it sound more full.

 These are actually pads that represent acoustical drums.
-In an Electronic Drum Set the pads may all be the same size, or they may be built to the specific size of the instrument types that they relate to.
+In an electronic drum set, the pads may all be the same size, or they may be built to the specific size of the instrument types that they relate to.

 These pads can be made to imitate almost any sound.
 There is no "snare" or "tom".
 There is only a pad that produces a sound when you hit it.
 So you can arrange your set in any configuration.
-Learn more about Electronic Drums.

 World percussion includes the broadest range of drum types and could be subdivided into numerous categories itself.
 Latin, Cuban, African, Native American and other ethnic percussive instruments all get lumped into this category.